-No. The city will discontinue pick-up of recyclables at the curb shortly after the new automated trash pick-up is implemented.
+No. The city will discontinue pick-up of recyclables at the curb as of June 28, 2019.
 A recycling drop-off center at the public service building (1411 1st Avenue) will be available for those that want to continue to recycle.
 Those that are not able or do not wish to haul their recyclables will have to place that material in their cart with their other trash.

 Yes.
 Arrangements for a special pick-up or pick-up of a large item can be made by calling Public Services at 641-236-2632.